Mukul-conf/ANZ-AI-Days/Confluent: Data Streaming 101 - Kafka, Connect, Schemas/README.md

 ## <a name="step-6"></a>Step 6: Connect mongoDB Atlas to Confluent Cloud

 The next step is to source data from mongoDB using the [fully-managed mongoDB Atlas Source connector] (https://docs.confluent.io/cloud/current/connectors/cc-mongo-db-source.html).
-The connector will send real time data on clicks, inventory, and transactions to Confluent Cloud.
+The connector will send real time data on clicks, inventory, orders and transactions to Confluent Cloud.

 1. First, you will create the connector that will send data to clicks, inventory, and transactions topics.
 From the Confluent Cloud UI, click on the **Connectors** tab on the navigation menu.
 Search and click on the **mongoDB Atlas Source** icon.